Nicholas II: Collapse

 As the government failed to produce supplies, mounting hardship resulted in massive riots and rebellions.
 With Nicholas away at the front from 1915 through 1916, authority appeared to collapse and the capital was left in the hands of strikers and mutineering soldiers.
-Despite efforts by the British Ambassador Sir George Buchanan to warn the Tsar that he should grant constitutional reforms to fend off revolution, Nicholas continued to bury himself away at the Staff HQ (Stavka) 600 km away at Mogilev, leaving his capital and court open to intrigues and insurrection.
+Despite efforts by the British Ambassador Sir George Buchanan to warn the Tsar that he should grant constitutional reforms to fend off revolution, Nicholas continued to bury himself away at the Staff Headquarters (Stavka) 600 km away at Mogilev, leaving his capital and court open to intrigues and insurrection.

 Ideologically the tsar's greatest support came from the right-wing monarchists, who had recently gained strength.
 However they were increasingly alienated by the tsar's support of Stolypin's Westernizing reforms taken early in the Revolution of 1905 and especially by the political power the tsar had bestowed on Rasputin.

 By early 1917, Russia was on the verge of total collapse of morale.
 An estimated 1.7 million Russian soldiers were killed in World War I. The sense of failure and imminent disaster was everywhere.
 The army had taken 15 million men from the farms and food prices had soared.
 An egg cost four times what it had in 1914, butter five times as much.
 The severe winter dealt the railways, overburdened by emergency shipments of coal and supplies, a crippling blow.

 Russia entered the war with 20,000 locomotives; by 1917, 9,000 were in service, while the number of serviceable railway wagons had dwindled from half a million to 170,000.
 In February 1917, 1,200 locomotives burst their boilers and nearly 60,000 wagons were immobilized.
 In Petrograd, supplies of flour and fuel had all but disappeared.
 War-time prohibition of alcohol was enacted by Nicholas to boost patriotism and productivity, but instead damaged the funding of the war, due to the treasury now being deprived of alcohol taxes.

 On 23 February 1917 in Petrograd, a combination of very severe cold weather and acute food shortages caused people to break into shops and bakeries to get bread and other necessities.
 In the streets, red banners appeared and the crowds chanted "Down with the German woman!
 Down with Protopopov!
 Down with the war!
 Down with the Tsar!"

 Police shot at the populace which incited riots.
 The troops in the capital were poorly motivated and their officers had no reason to be loyal to the regime, with the bulk of the tsar's loyalists away fighting World War I. In contrast, the soldiers in Petrograd were angry, full of revolutionary fervor and sided with the populace.